 The Transit procedure allows for the movement under customs control of goods not in free circulation, including goods for export, through the Union (Union Transit) and over one or more of the EFTA countries (Common Transit) within the Common Transit area.
-Further details are available in the General instructions on Transit and the Transit Customs Operational Guide.
+Further details are available in the General instructions on Transit and the Transit Customs Operational Guide on the Revenue website.